lucas-sudol/C_NetworkTransfer/README.md

 A3 - Network Transfer Using C

 ## Description
+Server Usage: %s <port-number> [bufSize]
+Client Usage: %s <fileName> <IP-address/hostname>:<port-number> [bufSize]

 Provides functionality for sending text files from a client to a server using TCP.
 Supports host name resolution.

+Compile program on server and client machines using make all

 ## Getting Started

-### Dependencies
-Linux 3090 Docker Containter

 ### Executing program
 * Build the program with `make all`